wp-plugins/html5-responsive-faq/readme.txt

 For more support visit [HTML5 Responsive FAQ](http://www.indatos.com/?ref=faq) plugin page.
 We will be glad to help you.

+=Please Vote and Enjoy=
+Your votes really make a difference!
+Thanks.

 == Installation ==
 The installation of this plugin is very simple.
 It takes only few minutes.
 There are two ways to install it: